iains/gcj/gcc/doc/gcc/programming-languages-supported-by-gcc.rst

   This is part of the GCC manual.
   For copying conditions, see the copyright.rst file.

-.. index:: GCC, GNU Compiler Collection, GNU C Compiler, Ada, D, Fortran, Go, Objective-C, Objective-C++
+.. index:: GCC, GNU Compiler Collection, GNU C Compiler, Ada, D, Fortran, Go, Java, Objective-C, Objective-C++

 .. _g++-and-gcc: